junglok/tem-docs/docs/faqs/faq.md

 ## CryoSPARC

-??? question "How to migrate CryoSPARC's master host name ?"
+??? question "How to change CryoSPARC's master host name?"

-    1.
+    1. a

-    2.
+    2. b

-    3.
+    3. c

 ??? question "How to migrate CryoSPARC's `TEM-FARM` lane from old EL7 to new AL9-based cluster?"